artemdudkin/ovpn-stats/README.md

 npm install ovpn-stats
 ```

-Also, you should have configured OpenVPN management interface (i.e. `management localhost 7505` at OpenVPN configs)
+Also, you should have configured OpenVPN management interface (i.e. `management localhost XXXX` at OpenVPN configs)

 ## Usage